crowdfavorite-mirrors/wp-nextgen-gallery/readme.txt

 === NextGEN Gallery ===
 Contributors: photocrati
-Tags: photos,flash,slideshow,images,gallery,media,admin,post,photo-albums,pictures,widgets,photo,picture,image,nextgen-gallery,nextgen gallery
+Tags:gallery,image,images,photo,photos,picture,pictures,slideshow,flash,media,thumbnails,photo-albums,nextgen-gallery,nextgen
 Requires at least: 3.4
 Tested up to: 3.4.1
 Stable tag: trunk
 License: GPLv2

-NextGEN Gallery is a fully integrated image gallery plugin for WordPress with dozens of options and features.
+The most popular WordPress gallery plugin with tons of features and over 6 million downloads.

 == Description ==

-NextGEN Gallery is the most popular photo gallery plugin for WordPress, and one of the most popular WordPress plugins of any kind with over 5 million downloads.
+NextGEN Gallery is the most popular **WordPress gallery plugin**, and one of the most popular WordPress plugins of any kind, with over 6 million downloads.

 It provides a powerful engine for uploading and managing galleries of images, with the ability to batch upload, import meta data, add/delete/rearrange/sort images, edit thumbnails, group galleries into albums, and more.
 It also provides two front-end display styles (slideshows and thumbnail galleries), both of which come with a wide array of options for controlling size, style, timing, transitions, controls, lightbox effects, and more.

-*NextGEN Gallery is now proudly maintained by <a href='http://www.photocrati.com'>Photocrati Media</a>.
-Special thanks to Alex Rabe who created and maintained the plugin from 2007 through 2011.*
+*The NextGEN Gallery WordPress plugin is now proudly maintained by <a href='http://www.photocrati.com'>Photocrati Media</a>.
+Special thanks to Alex Rabe who created and maintained NextGEN from 2007 through 2011.*

-= Features =
+= NextGEN WordPress Gallery Plugin - Features =

 *Upload Galleries*

-* NextGEN Galleries offers diverse and powerful functionality for getting images from your desktop to your website.
+* Our WordPress gallery plugin offers diverse and powerful functionality for getting images from your desktop to your website.
 You can easily upload batches of images via a standard WordPress-style uploader, or upload images via zip file or FTP.
-NextGEN will automatically import your images’ meta data.
+NextGEN will automatically import your images‚Äô meta data.

 *Manage Galleries*

 * Centralized gallery management.
 Enjoy a single location where you can see and manage all your galleries.
 * Edit galleries.
 Add or exclude images, change gallery title and description, reorder of images, resize thumbnails.
 * Thumbnail Management.
 Turn thumbnail cropping on off, customize how individual thumbnails are cropped, and bulk resize thumbnails across one more galleries.
 * Edit Individual Images.
 Edit meta data and image tags, rotate images, exclude images.
 * Watermarks.
 Quickly add watermarks to batches or galleries of images.
 * Albums.
-Create and organize collections of galleries (“albums”), and display them in either compact or extended format.
+Create and organize collections of galleries (‚Äúalbums‚Äù), and display them in either compact or extended format.

 *Display Galleries*

 * Two Gallery Types.
 Choose between two main display styles: Slideshow and Thumbnail, and allow visitors to toggle between the two.
 * Slideshow Galleries.
 Choose from a vast array of options for slideshows, including slideshow size, transition style, speed, image order, optional navigation bar.
 * Thumbnail Galleries.
 Choose from a wide range of options to customize thumbnail galleries, including 5 different lightboxs for individual images, optional thumbnails cropping and editing, thumbnail styles, captions, and more.
 * Single Image Displays.
 Display and format single images.
 * Work with Options Panel or ShortCodes.

+= NextGEN WordPress Gallery Plugin - Community & Extensions =

+NextGEN has been the dominant WordPress gallery plugin for years.
+As a result, there is large and great community of users and developers, as well as a large number of dedicated extension plugins.
+For a list of extension plugins, just search for NextGEN in the WordPress.org plugin repository, or visit our <a href="http://www.nextgen-gallery.com/nextgen-gallery-extension-plugins/">Complete List of NextGEN Extension Plugins</a>.

-= Further Resources =
+= NextGEN WordPress Gallery Plugin - Resources =

-*<a href="http://www.nextgen-gallery.com/nextgen-gallery-demos/" target="_blank">Demo</a><br>
-*<a href="http://wordpress.org/tags/nextgen-gallery?forum_id=10" target="_blank">Support</a><br>
-*<a href="http://www.nextgen-gallery.com/languages/" target="_blank">Translations</a><br>
+*Visit the NextGEN <a href="http://www.nextgen-gallery.com" target="_blank">WordPress Gallery Plugin</a> official homepage<br>
-*<a href="http://www.nextgen-gallery.com" target="_blank">NextGEN Gallery Official Website</a><br>
+*View <a href="http://www.nextgen-gallery.com/nextgen-gallery-demos/" target="_blank">NextGEN Gallery Demos</a><br>
-*<a href="http://www.photocrati.com" target="_blank">Author Website - Photocrati Media</a><br>
+*See the <a href="http://www.nextgen-gallery.com/nextgen-gallery-extension-plugins/">Complete List of NextGEN Extension Plugins</a><br>
+*Get <a href="http://wordpress.org/tags/nextgen-gallery?forum_id=10" target="_blank">NextGEN Support</a> via the WordPress.org forums<br>
+*Get <a href="http://www.nextgen-gallery.com/languages/" target="_blank">Translations</a> for your own language<br>
+*See <a href="http://www.photocrati.com/photography-wordpress-themes" target="_blank">WordPress Photography Themes</a> by the same author<br>
 *Follow NextGEN Gallery on <a title="Follow NextGEN Gallery on Facebook" href="http://www.facebook.com/NextGENGallery" target="_blank">Facebook</a>, <a title="Follow NextGEN Gallery on Twitter" href="http://twitter.com/NextGENGallery" target="_blank">Twitter</a>, and <a title="Follow NextGEN Gallery on Google +" href="http://plus.google.com/101643895780935290171" target="_blank">Google +</a><br>